Schools and Education

 1.165 acres of land at the top of Wylam Street were sold by Bell Bros. to Durham County Council in February 1908 and Bowburn Schools were duly built, at a cost of about £5,000.
 By then production at the colliery had begun (in July 1908) and all five colliery rows south of Bowburn Beck were complete and occupied.

 Bowburn Infants and Mixed Schools were formally opened on 12th August 1909, by Alderman G.H.
 Wraith.
-Designed by H. T. Gradon (who also designed the Miners’ Hall at Redhills), it was built to accommodate 300 mixed and 150 infants.
+Designed by H. T. Gradon (who also designed the Miners’ Hall at Redhills), the two buildings were built to accommodate up to 300 mixed and 150 infants.

 The schools opened the following Thursday (17th August), with 6 staff and 201 pupils in the Mixed School, and 4 staff and 65 pupils in the Infant School.

 The first Headmaster was Joseph Pyke Wake, from Edmondsley.
-Certificated Assistants were William Robson, Thomas Robson (neither related to each other, nor to the headmaster at Tursdale) and Sarah Ellen Crozier.
+The Certificated Assistants were William Robson, Thomas Robson (neither related to each other, nor to the headmaster at Tursdale) and Sarah Ellen Crozier.
 Uncertificated assistants were Isabella Smith and Violet Elliott.
-The Headmistress of the Infant School was Miss S. C. Smith (possibly Sarah Cuthbertson Smith, of Monkton, Jarrow).
+The Headmistress of the Infant School was Miss Sarah Cuthbertson Smith, of Monkton, Jarrow.
 Her assistants were Miss S. Henderson (certificated) and Miss E. Clegg & Miss L. Trotter (both uncertificated).

 On 14 August 1917, Bombardier Joseph Pyke Wake, of “Dunholm”, Durham Road, Bowburn, headmaster of Bowburn Schools, died of wounds in France, aged 41 years.
 He had enlisted in the Royal Artillery the previous July.